 - Adapting to exercising in the heat, your body operates more efficiently under every condition!

 Why the carpet?

 Carpet is prescribed for the Bikram yoga series because it’s the best floor for hot yoga.
 Not only is the softer floor more forgiving on your bones and joints, but more importantly it’s the safest floor.
-Pools of sweat on hardwood floor—ugh, slips are just waiting to happen!
+Pools of sweat on a hardwood floor—ugh, slips are just waiting to happen!

 The good news is Bikram Yoga San Jose’s floor is not “carpet,” it’s Flotex!
-This high-performance, anti-allergen, hospital-grade flooring has built-in anti-microbial treatment that prevents E-Coli, MRSA, and other such harmful little buggers and bacteria.
+This high-performance, anti-allergen, hospital-grade flooring has a built-in anti-microbial treatment that prevents E-Coli, MRSA, and other harmful little buggers and bacteria.

 So, you can feel safe, comfortable, and free of hygiene-worry at BYSJ.